AccessFayetteville provides numerous ways to stay informed about your local government.

 Energy Improvement District No. 1

-The Energy Improvement District No. 1 was passed on October 15, 2013 by Ordinance 5624.
+The Energy Improvement District No. 1 was created on October 15, 2013 by Ordinance 5624, to implement and manage Property Assessed Clean Energy (PACE) for the City of Fayetteville.
 PACE is a creative financing mechanism that allows property owners to borrow money for weatherization, energy efficiency, renewable energy or water conservation improvements to their property.
 The security of tying the repayment of loans to property tax assessments combined with low default rates allow PACE to offer very low and extremely attractive interest rates for these improvement loans.
 PACE is a completely voluntary program that enables private investment for the purpose of energy savings.

 PACE enabling legislation was passed by the Arkansas Legislature in the 2013 session and signed by the Governor in April 2013.
 That legislation allows Cities, Counties or the State to create Energy Improvement Districts within the State of Arkansas.
 The Arkansas Legislature noted that Energy Improvement Districts would benefit Arkansas by: